bhumiii2114/SVMParameterOptimization/README.md

 1. **Data Loading & Preprocessing**
    - Dataset was loaded using `ucimlrepo`.
-   - Missing values checked and cleaned (if any).
+   - Missing values checked .
-   - Target column extracted, converted to a flat series for modeling.
+   - Target column converted to a flat series for modeling.

 2. **Data Splitting**
    - Dataset was randomly split into 10 **70-30 train-test samples** to test SVM consistency.